Lynette7/JavaScript_projects/README.md

 # JavaScript Projects

-This repository conatins projects that I did as I was practicing JavaScript.
+This repository conatins some simple JavaScript projects.
 The projects are:

 1. People Counter Application
 2. Blackjack Casino Game